top of page

 Bruges

-In the NE of Belgium, in the Flanders region, this city is known for its canals. it is connected to the port of Zeebrugge (where I shipped my car from back to the US).
+In the NE of Belgium, in the Flanders region about 15 kilometers to the Sea, this is the 8th largest city in Belgium and is known for its canals.
+It is connected by a canal to the port of Zeebrugge (from where I shipped my car back to the US).

-In the center is Burg Square with a 14th century town hall, and you may also visit Market Square with a 13th century belfry.
+Today, highlights include the centered Burg Square with a 14th century town hall, and also the Market Square with a 13th century belfry.
+Additionally, of course...the canals!

 Oostende